jci-metasys/basic-services-dotnet/README.md

 #### Get Equipments
 To retrieves a collection of equipment instances you can use the method **`Equipments.Get`** (method *GetEquipment* is deprecated).
-This method returns a list of MetasysObjects and doesn't expect any parameter.
+This method returns a list of 'MetasysObject' objects and doesn't expect any parameter.
 <br/>

 #### Get a Single Equipment
 To get a single Equipment object instance you can use the method **`Equipments.FindById`**.
-This method returns the MetasysObject related to the equipment Id specified as parameter.
+This method returns the 'MetasysObject' object related to the equipment Id specified as parameter.
 <br/>

 #### Get Equipment Served by an Equipment Instance
 To retrieve the equipment served by the specified equipment instance you can use the method **`Equipments.GetServedByEquipment`**.
-This method returns a list of MetasysObjects and expects the equipment instance Id.
+This method returns a list of 'MetasysObject' objects and expects the equipment instance Id.
 <br/>

 #### Get Equipments Serving a Space